josepmafe/boots-sleep-scraper/readme.md

 make debug
 ```

+> [!NOTE]
-All run commands write a file with the results in `./data/output` unless told otherwise.
+> All run commands write a file with the results in `./data/output` unless told otherwise.
 Moreover, note all run commands can be resumed if anything goes wrong, as the source code stores temporary files, so the process does not have start from scratch.

 Finally, you can do a cleanup by running
 ```bash